Torque wrench: "No-hub" wrench

-In 1995, Saltus-Werk Max Forst GmbH applied for an international patent for the first electronic torque wrench with angle measurement which did not require a reference arm.

-Mechatronic torque wrenches

-Torque measurement is achieved in the same way as with a click-type torque wrench but, at the same time, the torque is measured as a digital reading (click and final torque) as with an electronic torque wrench.
-This is, therefore, a combination of electronic and mechanical measurements.
-All the measurements are transferred and documented via wireless data transmission.
-Users will know they have achieved the desired torque setting when the wrench "beeps".
+Battery powered torque tool

+A battery powered torque tool is a cordless tool which allows fasteners to be torqued to a specified level.

 Torque wrench standardization

 ISO

 The International Organization for Standardization maintains standard ISO 6789.
 This standard covers the construction and calibration of hand-operated torque tools.
 They define two types of torque tool encompassing twelve classes, these are given by the table below.
 Also given is the percentage allowable deviation from the desired torque.

 The ISO standard also states that even when overloaded by 25% of the maximum rating, the tool should remain reliably usable after being re-calibrated.
 Re-calibration for tools used within their specified limits should occur after 5000 cycles of torquing or 12 months, whichever is soonest.
 In cases where the tool is in use in an organization which has its own quality control procedures, then the calibration schedule can be arranged according to company standards.

 Tools should be marked with their torque range and the unit of torque as well as the direction of operation for unidirectional tools and the maker's mark.
 If a calibration certificate is provided, the tool must be marked with a serial number that matches the certificate or a calibration laboratory should give the tool a reference number corresponding with the tool's calibration certificate.